stephanlphilips/pulse_lib/docs/tutorials/simple_pulse.rst

 	my_new_pulse_container  = pulse.mk_segment()

 Where ``my_new_pulse_container`` is of the type ``segment_container``.
-From this object we can now access all the channels.
-For example, if we want to make a block pulse on the plunger gate of dot 1, we can call,
+This is an object that contains the pulses for all channels.
+Now we can access each channnel and perform operations.
+For example, if you want to make a block pulse on the plunger gate of dot 1, we can call,

 .. code-block:: python